denten-papers/xp-routledge/proposal.md

 intersection of literary studies and the digital humanities.
 To write this chapter, I plan to interview (by email or in person) founders and primary investigators from several distinct "literary labs."
-To these ends I have begun to make contacts at Stanford, University of Virginia, UCLA, Arizona State, MSU, University of Nebraska, McGill, and Chicago among other institutions.
-From each of these places I am soliciting responses to the following questions (to be further refined in consultation with an anthropologist):
+To these ends I have begun making contacts at Stanford, University of Virginia, UCLA, Arizona State, MSU, University of Nebraska, McGill, and Chicago among other institutions.
+From each of these places I am soliciting responses to the following questions (to be further refined in consultation with anthropologist):

 - What does it mean for you to run a "laboratory" in the humanities?
 - Describe your space.